FilipDominec/nihilnovi/README.md

 On Windows, the proposed distribution approach is to use [py2exe](http://py2exe.org/) to bundle all required dependencies into one package.

 ### Accepted file formats
-FOPaM will try to understand all common formatting of *.dat (or, *.csv) files.
+GayPlot will try to understand all common formatting of *.dat (or, *.csv) files.
 A minimal example:

     10      123
     20.5    345
     30      5.67e2

-Running `./fopam.py minimal.dat` will open a window showing a two-segment line.
+Running `./gayplot.py minimal.dat` will open a window showing a two-segment line.

+### PAQ - presumably asked question
+#### "Gayplot" - why did you choose this name?
+By default, the program uses a sequential color coding for curve plotting that resembles the rainbow (LGBT flag)[https://en.wikipedia.org/wiki/LGBT].
+However, it can be used by the heterosexual majority, too.

 ### To-Do